brettz9/load-stylesheets/README.md

         `<link>` will be added.
 Choose this or `after` or the default which adds to the end of the `<head>`.
     - ***Favicon options***
         - *favicon* - A boolean to indicate whether this is a favicon.
-            Otherwise, a stylesheet will be created.
+This is only needed if the URL does not end with ".ico".
+Otherwise, and if this is not true, the URL will be treated as a stylesheet.
         - *image* - A boolean (default: true) to indicate whether a favicon is first loaded as an image so as to detect its load event.
 Since browsers do not seem to report `load` events for favicon links